Coltthatcher/sweettreat.solution/README.md

 ## Setting Up A Database

 * Add the name of your database and password to the appsettings.json file_
-* _To update the databse, run the command: $ dotnet ef database update._
+* _To update the database, run the command: $ dotnet ef database update._

 ## Running the website

-* _Go to the Factory Root folder with the command `cd SweetTreat` in Git or Terminal._
+* _Go to the SweetTreat Root folder with the command `cd SweetTreat` in Git or Terminal._
 * _You will need to run `dotnet restore` in the file above to add bin/obj files which are required for your program to run correctly._
 * _The last step to see the website running is `dotnet run` in Git or terminal (you will still be in the root directory), you will need to follow the link provided by `localhost:5000` to see the website._